-The care, delivered by Harvard Medical School-affiliated doctors, committed nurses and rehabilitation specialists, is exceptional.
-In fact, our patients are referred to us from many of the finest hospitals throughout Greater Boston because we are highly respected for our ability to help seniors recover from surgery or illness.
+Care is delivered by Harvard Medical School-affiliated doctors, nurses and rehabilitation therapists who specialize in the care of older patients.
+Our patients are referred to us from many of the finest hospitals throughout Greater Boston because we are highly respected for our ability to help seniors recover from surgery or illness.

 The Rehabilitative Services Unit is an appropriate setting for patients recovering from a variety of medical and surgical conditions, including joint replacement and strokes.
 A support group for stroke survivors is offered for patients during and after their stay.